stormtroober/stormtroober/README.md

 # 👋 Hi, I'm Alessandro
-26 years old, I love everything tech, from cell phones to weather stations powered by esp32.
-I'm always curious about new frameworks or programming languages.
-In the past, it was my job and I had a bachelor's degree in it in 2022.
-I am referring to Computer Science, a passion that has been taking me along since high school.
-Currently, I have the luck to follow the Master Course of the same subject, and my current projects are always public repositories when I fulfill them.
-Here below some technologies I've been using throughout my journey!
+I'm 26 years old and I love everything tech, from cell phones to weather stations powered by ESP32.
+I'm always curious about new frameworks and programming languages.
+In the past, it was my job, and I earned a bachelor's degree in Computer Science in 2022, a passion that has been with me since high school.
+I recently completed my Master's in the same subject, and I'm currently focusing on personal projects involving Go and React, while actively looking for new opportunities.
+My projects are always published as public repositories once completed.
+Here below are some of the technologies I've been using throughout my journey!

 ## 🛠️ Tech Stack